tuliren/datarepo/docs/README.md

 ## About Neuralink

-Neuralake is part of Neuralink's commitment to the open source community.
+`datarepo` is part of Neuralink's commitment to the open source community.
 By maintaining free and open source software, we aim to accelerate data engineering and biotechnology.

 Neuralink is creating a generalized brain interface to restore autonomy to those with unmet medical needs today, and to unlock human potential tomorrow.